JoeSchiff/Excel_Auto_Populate/README.md

 `=IF(B3="", C1, CHAR(65+MATCH(B3, iu_param_table!$B$2:$Z$2, 0)))`

 Note:\
 The `CHAR + 65` method can only be used on single character column letters.
-Colunmns AA and beyond would need a new plan.
+Columns AA and beyond would need a new plan.

 <br/><br/>